Cossacks: Later history

 Cossack forces played an important role in Russia's wars of the 18th–20th centuries, including the Great Northern War, the Seven Years' War, the Crimean War, the Napoleonic Wars, the Caucasus War, many Russo-Persian Wars, many Russo-Turkish Wars, and the First World War.
 In the late 19th and early 20th centuries, the Tsarist regime used Cossacks extensively to perform police service.
 Cossacks also served as border guards on national and internal ethnic borders, as had been the case in the Caucasus War.

 During the Russian Civil War, Don and Kuban Cossacks were the first people to declare open war against the Bolsheviks.
-In 1918, Russian Cossacks declared their complete independence, creating two independent states: the Don Republic and the Kuban People's Republic, and the Ukrainian State emerged.
+In 1918, Russian Cossacks declared their complete independence, creating two independent states, the Don Republic and the Kuban People's Republic, and the revived Hetmanate emerged in Ukraine.
 Cossack troops formed the effective core of the anti-Bolshevik White Army, and Cossack republics became centers for the anti-Bolshevik White movement.
 With the victory of the Red Army, Cossack lands were subjected to decossackization and the Holodomor famine.
 As a result, during the Second World War, their loyalties were divided and both sides had Cossacks fighting in their ranks.

 Following the dissolution of the Soviet Union, the Cossacks made a systematic return to Russia.
 Many took an active part in post-Soviet conflicts.
 In the 2002 Russian Census, 140,028 people reported their ethnicity as Cossack.
 There are Cossack organizations in Russia, Kazakhstan, Ukraine, Belarus, and the United States.

 Ukrainian Cossacks

 Zaporozhian Cossacks

 The Zaporozhian Cossacks lived on the Pontic–Caspian steppe below the Dnieper Rapids (Ukrainian: za porohamy), also known as the Wild Fields.
 The group became well known, and its numbers increased greatly between the 15th and 17th centuries.
 The Zaporozhian Cossacks played an important role in European geopolitics, participating in a series of conflicts and alliances with the Polish–Lithuanian Commonwealth, Russia, and the Ottoman Empire.
 The Zaporozhians gained a reputation for their raids against the Ottoman Empire and its vassals, although they also sometimes plundered other neighbors.
 Their actions increased tension along the southern border of the Polish–Lithuanian Commonwealth.
 Low-level warfare took place in those territories for most of the period of the Commonwealth (1569–1795).